-On the 2nd and 4th Friday of every month I post articles about how to write about the military, Writing Soldiers.
-These posts include information on rank, uniforms, tactics, relationships, and other military environmental themes that are constantly confused or misunderstood in the movies, on television, or in books.
+My series of articles called Writing Soldiers are specifically written to help writers create more realistic military characters.
+These posts include, among other things, information on rank, uniforms, tactics, relationships, and other military environmental themes that are constantly confused or misunderstood in the movies, on television, or in books.

 I think there are a lot of misconceptions about Soldiers in the United States and around the world.
 This is apparent to me every day by the types of questions I get asked, but three specific incidents really hammered this point home to me.